Royston Brooks: Auxiliary Air Force

 On 31 December 1990, Brooks retired from the post of commanding officer.
 His successor, Wg Cdr Dicky Yip, became the last commanding officer and the only ethnic Chinese to fill the post.
 Hence, Brooks was also the last expatriate to assume command of the RHKAAF.
 In 1993, the RHKAAF was formally disbanded and replaced by the newly established Government Flying Service.

 Retirement

 After retiring from the RHKAAF, Brooks moved to Fort Myers in Florida, the United States.
 After some time, he returned to the United Kingdom and has since then settled in Poole, Dorset, England.
 In 2011, he set up an unofficial website for the RHKAAF to offer different kinds of reference materials on its history.

 Personal life

 Brooks was married to Pat Taylor in 1961.
-The couple have two sons.
+The couple have a daughter, Melanie, and two sons, Roger and Gavin.